SpringRoll/SpringRoll/README.md

 The Framework is inherently canvas-rendering agnostic.
 We support two different rendering display plugins for [EaselJS](http://www.createjs.com/EaselJS) and [Pixi.js](http://www.pixijs.com/).
 Features within the different modules require SpringRoll's forks of EaselJS and PixiJS.
 In addition, there is a generic display for rendering using [Context2d](http://www.w3.org/TR/2014/CR-2dcontext-20140821/) or [WebGL](http://get.webgl.org/).
 An Application built with the Framework can support all three displays methods simultaneously.

+##Examples

+[Examples found here](http://springroll.github.io/SpringRoll/examples/).
+These are the same examples in the **examples/** folder in the repository.

 ##Documentation

-[API Documentation](http://springroll.github.io/SpringRoll/) has full documentation for the core and related modules.
+[API Documentation](http://springroll.github.io/SpringRoll/docs/) has full documentation for the core and related modules.
 For examples of implementing each module please consult the [wiki](https://github.com/SpringRoll/SpringRoll/wiki).

 ##License